 Outside of his law practice, Aaron enjoys spending time with his family, hiking, and skiing.

 Advised municipal and irrigation district clients and negotiated Central Valley Project repayment contracts pursuant to the Water Infrastructure Improvements for the Nation Act.
+Currently defends these clients in federal court litigation challenging these contracts.

 Advise San Luis Obispo County Flood Control and Water Conservation District on water rights matters related to petitions for changes to the appropriative rights supporting its Nacimiento River water supply.